Jahangirpuri: Shock and anger in Delhi after religious violence

 Local BJP leaders have alleged for years that Jahangirpuri has a large proportion of illegal immigrants from Bangladesh.

-The angry Muslims deny this, saying they are migrants from West Bengal, Uttar Pradesh and Bihar.
-Most of them work as labourers or scrap-sellers for low wages.
+The Muslims deny this, saying they are migrants from West Bengal, Uttar Pradesh and Bihar.
+Most of them work as labourers or scrap sellers for low wages.

 "You can check our documents," said Sazda, a resident, who lamented that Muslims were treated like criminals due to skewed media coverage.